 The Careers team offer a range of services, including:

-- 1-to-1 informal appointments to talk about anything careers related.
+- One-to-one informal appointments to talk about anything careers related.
 Talk about career options, finding part-time or graduate work, volunteering opportunities, application and interview advice and more

 - workshops and events that run throughout the year such as CV workshops, careers fairs and employer presentations